maxmmitchell/navigate/README.md

 `README.md`: this file

 `requirements.txt`: python library requirements for `nav.py`.

+## The Future of Navigate
+I have plans to develop the following features for `navigate`, as time allows:
+* add a 'back' and 'forward' feature which allows user to travel forward and back to recently visited directories
+* allow option to print all query results instead of `y/n`'ing through them one-by-one (per request of my dad)
+* incorporate typo recognition for queries
+* improve ordering

 ## Author
 This code is written entirely by Max Mitchell.
 Special thanks to Paul Mitchell for consulting on approaches to various